josegonzalez/minui-list/README.md

 # paths to a custom font (.otf or .ttf) can be specified
 # the order of usage is:
-#  --font-size > --font-default > built-in minui font
+#  --font-SIZE > --font-default > built-in minui font
 # if the font is missing and is loaded, this will result in an error

 # will use the specified font for all text sizes